alsantosrafael/alsantosrafael/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me 👨🏻‍💼🦅
-- 📜 Software Engineering MBA student @FIAP 🚧 ONGOING 🚀🚧
+- 📜 Software Engineering MBA student @ <a href="https://www.fiap.com.br/">FIAP</a> 🚧 ONGOING 🚀🚧
-- 👨🏻‍🎓 BSc. in Eletrical Engineering 👷🏻⚡ from CEFET-MG
+- 👨🏻‍🎓 BSc. in Eletrical Engineering 👷🏻⚡ from <a href="https://www.cefetmg.br/">CEFET-MG</a>
 - 👨‍💻 Full Stack Web Developer 🚧 IN DEVELOPMENT 🚀🚧 student @ <a href="https://www.cubos.academy/">Cubos Academy</a>
 - 👨‍💻 Full Stack Web Developer 🚧 IN DEVELOPMENT 🚀🚧 student @ <a href="https://rocketseat.com.br/">Rocketseat</a>
+- Improving my knowledge in Front End Development @ <a href="https://www.origamid.com/">Origamid</a>
 - ✈️🌍 Studied Electrical Engineering abroad in Germany @ <a href="https://www.fau.eu/">Friedrich-Alexander-Universität Erlangen - Nürnberg</a>
 - I love spending my free time surrounded by friends, getting to know new people, new cultures and travelling around the globe.
 - Addicted to 🚴, 📚, 🎼 and to 🎬🍿.